zerr0-x/Portfolio/README.md

 ### Known Bugs/'Issues'
 1. From what I remember, the number you have to guess is randomized, but the number set you can guess from (ex, 1-10) is not.

+## Makecode Arcade Maze Game
+A maze game I made in Makecode Arcade that gets updated when I learn how to code something.
+#### Known Bugs/'Issues'
+1. If you somehow manage it, you may end up in a situation where you are stuck at spawn because of the enemies.
+If you do, currently all you can do is just reset your game.